JummyJoeJackson/AI-Chess-Bot/README.md

 `/src` is the source code for the bot.
 It includes `main.py`, and a folder utils which contains all the files used by it.

 `/Training` is a copy of the files in `/src` altered to become training code used by `modal_test.py` to train and update `model_weights.pt`.
-Example training data is added in `/Training/evals` and will allow `modal_test.py` to be run without having to add training data (however the model won't be that smart).
+Example training data is added in `/Training/evals` and allows `modal_test.py` to be run without having to add training data (however the model won't be that smart).

 `/models` is the folder containing the `model_weights.pt` file that is accessed by the program when running.